anoopjayadharan-me/kubernetes/README.md

 An Ubuntu 20.04.6 LTS VM with 4 vCPU and 10GB RAM

-If you have not setup the VM yet please refer to the vagrant repo [link to repo](https://github.com/Anoopdharan1/vagrant)
+If you have not setup the VM yet please refer to the vagrant repo [vagrant](https://github.com/Anoopdharan1/vagrant)

 ### Verify the system details kernel, memory and cpu